ulyySYS/ulyySYS/README.md

 - 👋 Hi, I’m @ulyySYS
-- 👀 I’m interested in competitive programming, software development
+- 👀 I’m interested in Backend Web Development and Software Development
-- 🌱 I’m currently practicing java
+- 🌱 I’m currently practicing java and C#
 - 💞️ I’m looking to practice my skills, collaborate, and learn with others